jiajuns/CARND-traffic-sign-classification/writeup_template.md

 | .000				    | speed limit 30 km/h  							|

-For the first image, the model is relatively sure that this is a Turn right sign (probability of 0.99), and the image does contain a turn right.
+For the second image, the model is relatively sure that this is a Turn right sign (probability of 0.99), and the image does contain a turn right.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|